-University of the Sciences Dual Enrollment Courses
+Dual Enrollment Courses

-Lower Merion School District has partnered with the University of the Sciences to provide juniors and seniors with opportunities for successful transition from high school to college.
+Lower Merion School District partners with the local universities to provide juniors and seniors with opportunities for successful transition from high school to college.
 The Dual Enrollment Program is offered to Harriton and Lower Merion High School juniors and seniors.
-The Program allows students to take up to two courses during the 2019-2020 school year and earn up to five college credits upon successful completion of these two courses.
+The Program allows students to take up to four college courses and earn up to twelve college credits upon successful completion of these four courses.
+The courses are designated as honors courses for LMSD.
 A member of the LMSD staff will meet with students interested in enrolling in the program to provide additional information and complete the application process.
+New students admitted into the LMSD Dual Enrollment Program will complete Semester 1 in the fall of 2022 and Semester 2 in the winter/spring of 2023.